A peer challenge offers you an in-depth look at your service and provides a critical friend's view of your weaknesses and opportunities.

 How it works

 The challenge is tailored to meet the specific needs you have.
-The onsite phase of the challenge takes place over four days.
+The onsite phase of the challenge takes place over three days.
 The challenge will consist of the following stages:

 - preparation of a position statement and timetable